From BR Bullpen

 - Born April 24, 1972 in DeLand, FL USA

 Biographical Information

-Chipper Jones has played 18 seasons in the major leagues through 2011, mostly as a third baseman and all with the Atlanta Braves.
+Chipper Jones played 19 seasons in the major leagues, mostly as a third baseman and all with the Atlanta Braves.
 He was the National League MVP in 1999 and the National League batting champion in 2008.
 By at least one measure, Jones was the best hitter in the National League in 2007 - he led the NL in Adjusted OPS+, an overall measure of how good a hitter is.
 Although it was his first time ever leading the league in OPS+, his mark of 166 was not his career best; he had posted an OPS+ of 168 in 1999, and he would go on to record an OPS+ of 174 in 2008.

-Through age 38, he had 436 lifetime major league home runs and a 145 Adjusted OPS, which put him at # 49 on the all-time list and two points above the 143 Adjusted OPS of another Braves third baseman, Hall of Famer Eddie Mathews.
+He hit 468 lifetime major league home runs and had a 141 Adjusted OPS, which put him at # 72 on the all-time list.

 He was the first overall pick in the 1990 amateur draft.
 He is the all-time National League leader in home runs by a switch hitter, and the career leader for home runs all hit under a single manager, Bobby Cox.
 In 2006, he had extra-base hits in 14 straight games, tying the major league record set 79 years prior by Paul Waner.